 A content audit can help you understand where and when your content drifted from its original purpose, so you are able to re-purpose your content to attract the target audience that will be reading it.

-3 Benefits of Conducting a Content Audit
+What are the Benefits of Conducting a Content Audit?

 Assessing the content of your website can open up opportunities which can significantly improve the traffic and conversion rates your website generates.

 HubSpot has identified 3 of the top benefits from conducting a content audit:

 Performing a content audit allows you to review the performance of your website, assessing how user-friendly your website is to navigate and find content, and how it responds to search engines.

 Through a content audit, you are able to identify any missed SEO opportunities, and are given the chance to tackle these issues.
 Identifying these missed opportunities allows you to re-focus your SEO efforts where it matters most, on your users.

 Content audits enable you to re-evaluate the effectiveness of your website around lead generation and conversion rates.
 Through an audit you are able to identify any overlooked opportunities where your visitors may be more likely to respond to a CTA, as well as identifying any issues with your landing pages.

 Optimising your content will allow you to boost conversions and significantly improve the traffic to your website.